 Pennsylvania’s Snack Food Scene

 Pennsylvania proudly holds top rankings in dairy, produce, and livestock production, as well as high employment concentrations in food manufacturing.
-As we celebrate the 2020 PA Farm Show, there’s no better time to highlight one of the agribusiness sectors that we do best: snack foods.
+As we celebrate National Junk Food Day, there’s no better time to highlight one of the agribusiness sectors that we do best: snack foods.

 Since the founding of Pennsylvania, agribusiness has been a central part of our identity.
 Pennsylvania’s rolling patchworks of farm fields, bountiful apple orchards, and sprawling hardwood forests have shaped our cultural and industrial heritage.